adobe-rnd/aem-martech/README.md

 :construction: This is an early access technology and is still heavily in development.
-Reach out to us over slack before using it.
+Reach out to us over Slack before using it.

 # AEM Edge Delivery Services Marketing Technology